Aetheris743/GitHub-Classroom-Local-Autograding/README.md

 ### A Few Notes on Security
 This program reads commands from a file and executes them.
-It is important to know and trust the source of any repository that this program is run against to prevent arbitrary code execution.
+It is important to know and trust the source of any repository that this program is run against to prevent runnning arbitrary code.
 If you are unsure if a repository is trustworthy you can inspect the tests at ```./github/classroom/autograding.json```.

 ## Usage